Android SDK setup

 1. Add SDK

 A Gradle build defines the project and its tasks and dependencies.
-Here we are declaring the OneSignal SDK as an external dependancy for the project.
+Here we are declaring the OneSignal SDK as an external dependency for the project.
 For more details, please view Gradle's documentation on Build Scripts.

 Sync Gradle